kunhwiko/concepts/cloud/Kubernetes/1-architecture.md

    - refer below

 coreDNS
-   - functions as DNS server in cluster
+   - a Pod that functions as DNS server in cluster
+   - Every service has a DNS name and Pods can receive DNS name too
 ```

 ##### Controller Manager